-11.1 Has your jurisdiction taken any unilateral action to tax digital activities or to expand the tax base to capture digital presence?
+10.5 Has your jurisdiction taken any unilateral action to tax digital activities or to expand the tax base to capture digital presence?

 No. No unilateral action or specific legislation has been created to capture digital presence so far.
 However, in enforcement, the Japanese tax authority appears to be eager to capture digital presence.
 For example, in 2009, it was reported that the Japanese tax authority made adjustments on a certain Japanese affiliate of Amazon.com for the reason that such affiliate was a permanent establishment of Amazon based on the finding that Amazon U.S.'s computers were used in Japan, Japanese employees were instructed by Amazon U.S. and the Japanese affiliate functioned in more than just a logistical capacity.
 Amazon sought relief from a mutual agreement procedure with competent authorities and the U.S. and Japanese tax authorities reached an agreement in 2010 with a result of no significant tax expense to Amazon.
-If the OECD makes specific recommendations for taxing digital activities, the Japanese government may move to enforce or take legislative actions in line with them.